TimothyDelille/timothydelille.github.io/_content/stanford_cs228_probabilistic_graphical_modeling.md

 #### Search algorithms
 * **local search**: start with empty/complete graph. at each step, perform single operation on graph strucure (add/remove/reverse edge, while preserving acyclic property).
 If score increases, then adopt attempt otherwise, make other attempt.

 * **greedy search** (K3 algorithm): assume topological order of graph in advance (for every directed edge uv from vertex u to vertex v, u comes before v in the ordering).
 Restrict parent set to variables with a higher order.
 While searching for parent set for each variable, add parent that increases the score most until no improvement can be made.
-(Doesn't that create an overfitting graph?).
+(Doesn't that create a complete graph?
+No: restricted by the topological order).
 When specified topological order is a poor one, results in bad graph structure (low graph score).

 Space is highly non-convex and both algos might get stuck at sub-optimal regions.